Sackitey68/javaScript-mini-project/Modal-window/README.md

 ### Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

+### Acknowledgements
+- Inspired by Jonas Schmedtmann's "Complete JavaScript Course 2021: From Zero to Expert!" on Udemy